Kons-5/IST-PROE-Notes/README.md

 # PROE - Propagation and Radiation of Electromagnetic Waves

-This repository contains `PROE.pdf`, a comprehensive PDF that encompasses the entire content discussed in the Propagation and Radiation of Electromagnetic Waves class.
+This repository contains `PROE.pdf`, a comprehensive PDF that encompasses the entire content discussed in the Propagation and Radiation of Electromagnetic Waves class, and according cheatsheets.

 ## Key Contents